 I have used the India Hen Cape for my Hen&Hound sakasa kebari, and I really liked the way the feather forms just the proper slant for a sakasa kebari almost by itself.

-My supplier has discontinued the India Hen Capes and the only ones I have left are the "prince nymph brown", which is a medium brown with just a touch of red.
-It makes a very nice brown soft hackle for Ishigaki Kebari.
+The "prince nymph brown" is a medium brown with just a touch of red.
+It makes a very nice brown soft hackle for tying Dr. Ishigaki's fly.

 Starling Skin - $7.00 or $7.50

-One of the most underappreciated fly tying materials, starling feathers are fabulous for soft hackle flies.
+One of the most underapreciated fly tying materials, starling is fabulous for soft hackle flies.
 Small, dark and iridescent, something about these feathers really attracts fish.

 Because starling feathers are naturally pretty dark, the purple is not really dramatic.
 The feather tips are purple, as is the fuzz.
 On the main part of feather it isn't as noticeable.
 I think this is why Tenkara Ashley ties her Punk Rock Kebari with more of the fuzz than I would normally use.
 When I tried the flies, the results were pretty impressive, though.
 (It was the only time I was ever able to outfish Dr. Ishigaki and Daniel put together!)